luukvdmeer/luukvdmeer/README.md

 ### Hi there 👋

+🙍‍♂️ I am Lucas.
+I come from The Netherlands, where the people call me Luuk.
+This is not a nickname, but rather some semi-official kind of second name..
+It's complicated.
+You can call me whatever you want!

+🌐🕐 I am a spatial data scientist who enjoys working with any kind of spatio-temporal data.
+My main interests are in sustainable mobility, urban planning and data cubes.
+I write software using mainly R, Python and PostreSQL.
+Not a lot of my work lives here on GitHub yet.
+Or actually, it does, but it is hiding..
+I hope that will change in the future!

+📬 Maybe you want to contact me.
+For example when you like my work and would like to collaborate.
+Or when you don't like it..
+Or when you just want to chat.
+Anyway, don't hesitate to shoot me a message, for example on [twitter](https://twitter.com/LuukvanderMeer).

+Outside of data science, there are also other things I like.
+For example, riding my bike 🚲, going out hiking 🏕️ and playing the guitar 🎸.

 <!--
 **luukvdmeer/luukvdmeer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.